Guide

 Do I need a lawyer to create employment contracts?

-While you don't legally need a lawyer, it's a good idea to get professional advice to ensure your agreements are compliant and fit for purpose.
-Employment New Zealand offers a free employment agreement builder to help you create a basic contract.
+While you don't legally need a lawyer, it's a good idea to get legal advice when creating employment contracts.
+Using a professionally reviewed template ensures your agreements are compliant and protect both you and your employee.

 How often should I review my employment practices?

-It's good practice to review your employment agreements and practices at least once a year, or whenever there are significant changes to employment law.
-This helps ensure you remain compliant and are following best practices.
+It's wise to review your employment agreements and practices at least once a year, or whenever employment laws change.
+This helps you stay up-to-date and avoid compliance issues.

 Disclaimer